-It's a bit frustrating after when after you give your horse a good grooming or a bath, that they find the closest patch of sand to roll in.
+It's a bit frustrating if after you give your horse good grooming or a bath, they find the closest patch of sand to roll in.
 But sometimes grooming and bathing can change how your horse's skin feels and rolling is its way of trying to get things back to normal.

 When Rolling Indicates a Problem

 Most of the time, rolling is perfectly okay, and natural, healthy horse behavior.
 But there are a few situations where rolling might indicate a problem.

 You don't want your horse to try to roll while you are riding it.
 Horses attempt to roll while being ridden because they are uncomfortable, or rolling can be the horse's way of being balky, and resisting work.
 If your horse suddenly tries to roll while being ridden, carefully check your tack for anything that may be poking or pinching the horse.
 Your horse may also be experiencing muscle soreness while being ridden.
 Often, an equine chiropractor can help you sort out this sort of problem.
 And for horses that are balking, and using rolling to get out of work, some re-schooling with a rider who recognizes the signs that the horse may try to roll before the horse carries out the deed is in order.